Definition

 A company's s human rights due diligence obligations reguire it to manage potential risks to human rights.

-Show MoreGarment workers in Pakistani factories face routine violations of their labour rights.
-The vast majority do not receive written contracts and wage violations are rife.
-Many workers do not even receive the legal minimum wage, are only employed informally through third parties, paid on a piece-rate basis and are not covered by social security or pension insurance.
+Show MoreWorkers in Pakistani textile factories are systematically subjected to labor rights violations.
+In addition to frequent violations of wage regulations, the vast majority of workers do not possess written contracts.
+Many do not even receive the statutory minimum wage, are employed through third parties, perform piecework and are not covered by social security or pension insurance.
+The German company KiK, for example, allegedly allows its supplier Mount Fuji to produce under such conditions.

 A company's s human rights due diligence obligations reguire it to manage potential risks to human rights.